-During the November 2009-January 2010 interview period, a large proportion of respondents in the NYFed survey continued to report deteriorating personal financial conditions, with 36% reporting being worse off and only 13% reporting being better off than a year earlier.
-Like a year earlier, a larger fraction of individuals in the 40 to 55 age range reported worsening conditions.
+During the November 2009-January 2010 interview period, large proportions of respondents in the NYFed survey continued to report deteriorating personal financial conditions, with 36% reporting being worse off and only 13% reporting being better off than a year earlier.
+As in the end-of-2008 RAND survey, a larger fraction of individuals in the 40 to 55 age range reported worsening conditions.
 About a third of respondents reported to have experienced one of three types of financial distress: currently unemployed or have a spouse who lost his/her job during the past year, experienced a drop in household income over 10% compared to the previous year, or currently being underwater on their mortgage.
 The proportion reporting at least one of these types of distress is somewhat higher among those younger than 40 (39%) and with incomes in the \$30,000 to \$75,000 range (37%), and lowest among individuals over age 55 (23%) and with incomes above \$75,000 (28%).